umccr/10x/insertions/DiploidViruses.md

 ![igv](assemble/diploid/img/igv_spike_integration_site_chr8_right_2.png)

-It's possible that the deeply-covered part of the virus got inserted somehow into chromosome 8.
+This suggest that the deeply covered NODE_2-NODE_3-NODE_4 part of the virus got inserted into chromosome 8.

 Also, the green reads map to 3:186,691,636-186,699,490, suggesting possible another integration site.
-There might be also another strain of virus which is less abundant, but integrates to chromosome 3.
-Worth exploring other viral sequences to confirm - spiking GRCh37 with the whole GDC database and realigning all human-unmapped reads.
+There might be also another less abundant strain of virus, worth exploring other viral sequences to confirm - spiking GRCh37 with the whole GDC database and realigning all human-unmapped reads.

-Also, it's interesting that blasting the contigs against human sequences, it reports 18% coverage by the human chr8 alternative assembly, as well as by GRCh38:
+Another interesting obervation comes from blasting the contigs against all human sequences: it reports 18% coverage in a chr8 alternative assembly, and same 18% in hg38:

 ![blast](assemble/diploid/img/blast_HPV18.png)

-It's worth exploring whole alignment to GRCh38.
+It would be interesting to repeate whole experiment with hg38.

 ## chr8 integration site

 The read orientations spanning the breakpoints suggests a quite complex event rather than a simple insertion of the virus.
-Exploring the full 16kb GRCh37 region covering all 3 breakpoints:
+Exploring the full 16kb GRCh37 region covering all of 3 breakpoints:

 ```
 ~/bin/sambamba slice 8:128318910-128321289 diploid_tumor-ready.bam > diploid_tumor-chr8_HPV18.bam